hgmnz/practiceovertheory/source/_posts/2011-09-10-design-tweaks.markdown

 comments: true
 ---

 Today I made a few design tweaks to this blog.
-The goals was to move a bit away from the stock default octopress theme - but my design chops aren't all that great and I can't really budget the time to do a design from scratch.
+The goal is to move a bit away from the stock default octopress theme - but my design chops aren't all that great and I can't really budget the time to do a design from scratch.

 A few simple changes and I'm OK with how it looks for now: